RadValentin/CM3070-FP-Music-Recommendation/report-notes.md

 - Takes 34.79s to read all of the JSON files and build the model objects
 - Takes 6.82s to insert the data in the DB
 - 1475 records don't have any associated release dates
-- In general, the dates in the dataset are inconsistently formatted, some given as only a year, some in ISO date format, some in SQL Datetime while others in ISO 8601 with Zulu (UTC).

 For 1M records high-level dataset:
 - Takes 362s to read all of the JSON files and build the model objects